Weizhen-Fang/GRaLT/README.md

-# GRaLT
-## GRaLT:Global Reservoir and Lake Training database
+# GRaLT:Global Reservoir and Lake Training database
 All the reservoir and lake samples were clipped from a one-year-collection of Landsat 8 images of year 2017.
 Table 1 shows the characteristics of GRaLT.

 <table border=0 cellpadding=0 cellspacing=0 width=794 style='border-collapse: